ctz/cargo-stable-public-api-lints/README.md

 - are all public enums `#[non_exhaustive]`?
 - are all public structs `#[non_exhaustive]`?
 - do all types explicitly `impl Drop`?
+- can enums with sorted variants be kept sorted over time?

 This is built on top of the rustdoc JSON output and so requires a nightly toolchain to be installed.